-This page provides advice to authors who wish to submit an article to The Obstetrician & Gynaecologist (TOG), information on our house style and other useful information for authors whose articles have been accepted, and information about the peer review process.
+Advice for authors who wish to submit an article to The Obstetrician & Gynaecologist (TOG), including our house style, other useful information for authors whose articles have been accepted, and information about the peer review process.

 How to submit a proposal

 All articles in the journal are commissioned by the Editorial Board.
 However, the Board will consider speculative proprosals and will commission the article in full if the topic you propose fits in with the aims and scope of the journal and with other commissioned articles.

 Global Perspectives, Views and Counterviews, NICE guidance summaries, SIP summaries, Clinical Governance and TOG Ratings are commissioned solely by the Editorial Board.
 You are welcome to send letters and emails to the Editor and submit proposals for Reviews, Education, Ethics, Tips and Techniques by sending a completed proposal submission form (Word document 19kb) to firstname.lastname@example.org.
 Please note that proposals which aren’t submitted using this form won’t be considered.

 As per the form, the proposal should include the following information:

 - A 200-word summary of the proposed paper

 - Up to five key references that will be cited in the paper

 For each author, please include their relevant experience in the field and up to five publications (in order of relevance).
 You do not have to be a published author to write for TOG, but it is important that at least one member of the author group has published before.
 All papers require at least one author to be at consultant or equivalent level in their specialty.